decentralized-identity/didcomm.org/site/content/protocols/vaults/1.0/readme.md

 * **Leakage**: Encrypted equality indexes leak **existence and equality**; avoid sensitive tags; no range/prefix queries. ([identity.foundation][2])
 * **Immutability backends**: For Arweave, treat "delete" as **cryptographic erasure** (destroy keys) and publish a finalization record listing affected digests. ([SwissBorg Academy][7])
 * **Threshold Decrypt** : Never publish keys on immutable backends.
 Shares, tokens, and sealed secrets travel only via DIDComm.
+* **Workflow-scoped vaults**: When a vault is bound to a Workflow 1.0 instance, the vault TTL SHOULD be synchronized with the workflow's expected duration.
+If the workflow completes, the Coordinator or Processor SHOULD trigger `seal`; if canceled, `tombstone`.
+Key material used for vault encryption SHOULD be wiped promptly after the vault is sealed or tombstoned.
+* **Transient data**: Workflow `$transient` fields (single-cycle ephemeral values) MUST NOT be stored in vaults.
+They exist only in volatile memory during a single workflow advance cycle.
+* **Guard resolution timing**: When a Workflow Processor resolves vault-backed `$ref` pointers for guard evaluation, the decrypted plaintext MUST be held only in memory for the duration of the evaluation and MUST NOT be cached, logged, or persisted.

 ---